Updated: Mar 24

 And if a competitor happens to fly into a storm of their own, customers will be in play.
 Market share will be on the table.
 We'll talk more about this in Flying Blind.
 But for now, it's worth considering whether your communication research can track true reach and resonance of news with people, and whether your crisis playbook should include processes for tracking data like this to navigate a storm.

 Remember, news volume and tonality data have their limitations.
 The news stream by definition is backward facing, and not predictive.
 That makes sense.
 Borrowing an analogy from chemistry, news is a catalyst.
 In business, though, we also need to measure the reaction.

 In Third Rails, we will talk about how to identify catalysts, the types of news stories that can trigger emotional -- at times, visceral -- reactions with your customers.
 News that can affect customer acquisition and attrition.
 Customer satisfaction.
 Sales.

 In Long Tails, we will see how the news stream in a crisis can be used to call the bottom, and aligned to consumer data to track the rebound and forecast the recovery.

 It all starts with the ability to align the news stream media data -- what was published -- with customer data tracking news people saw or heard.
-We'll take a look at one way to do that in What's this Buzz all About.
+We'll take a look at one way to do that in Signals and Noise.

 Back to the Whiteboard.